iza-institute-of-labor-economics/gettsim/docs/geps/gep-02.rst

 transfers.

-Data will be stored as a collection of 1-d arrays, each of which corresponds to a column a DataFrame.
+Data will be stored as a collection of 1-d arrays, each of which corresponds to a column in the data provided by the user (if it comes in the form of a DataFrame).
 All these arrays have the same length, which corresponds to the number of individuals.
-Unless marked in a specific way, functions operate on a single row of data.
-Column names ending in ``_id`` can be used to aggregate data within households, tax units, etc..
+Functions operate on a single row of data.
+If a column name is ``[x]_id`` with `x` :math:`\in \{` ``hh``, ``tu`` :math:`\}`, it can be used to aggregate data within households, tax units, or any other grouping of individuals specified in :ref:`GEP 1
+<gep-1-column-names>`.
+Any other column name ending in ``_id`` indicates a link to a
+different individual (e.g., child-parent relations could be ``parent_0_ind_id``, ``parent_1_ind_id``; receiver of child benefits would be ``kindergeldempf_id``).

 Motivation and Scope
 --------------------

 Taxes and transfers are calculated at different levels of aggregation: Individuals, couples, families, households.
+Sometimes, relations between individuals are important: parents and children, payors/receivers of alimony payments, which parent receives the `kindergeld` payments, etc..

-Potentially, there are many ways of storing these data:
-Long form, wide form, collections of tables, n-dimensional arrays, etc..
+Potentially, there are many ways of storing these data: Long form, wide form, collections of tables adhering to :ref:`normal forms

-Trade-offs:

-- Normal forms lead to irregular data.

-- Modern tools for vectorization (e.g., Numba or Jax) scale best when working with single rows of data.
+<https://en.wikipedia.org/wiki/Database_normalization>`, N-dimensional arrays, etc..
+As
+usual, everything involves trade-offs, for example:

+- Normal forms require many merge / join operations, which the tools we are using are not optimised for.
+- One N-dimensional array is not possible because the aggregation dimensions are not necessarily nested
 - Almost all functions are much easier to implement when working with a single row.
   This is most important for the typical user and increasing the number of developers.
+- Modern tools for vectorization (e.g., Jax) scale best when working with single rows of data.

+  Aggregation to groups of individuals (households, tax units) or referencing data from other rows (parents, receiver of child benefits) is not trivial with these tools.

 Usage and Impact
 ----------------

-* Primarily internal / relevant for developers — highest-level interface can be easily adjusted
+This is primarily internal, i.e., only relevant for developers as the highest-level interface can be easily adjusted.
+The default way to receive data will be one Pandas DataFrame.

-* Affects users only via the interface of lower-level functions (they might want to call those or override them)

-* Recu
+Users are affected only via the interface of lower-level functions.
+Under the proposed implementation, they will always work on single rows of data.
+Many alternatives would require users to write vectorised code, making filtering operations more cumbersome.
+For aggregation or referencing other individuals' data, GETTSIM will provide functions that allow abstracting from implementation details, see :ref:`below
+<gep-2-aggregation-functions>`.

 Detailed description